-Water Requirements -
+Water Requirements - Distilled or de-ionized water, which eliminates the adverse effects of minerals in tap water, is preferred.
+High levels of dissolved chlorides, sulfates, magnesium, and calcium in some tap water causes scale deposits, sludge deposits and/or corrosion.

-Distilled, reverse osmosis-purified, or de-ionized water which eliminates the adverse effects of minerals in tap water is preferred.
-High levels of dissolved chlorides, sulfates, magnesium, and calcium in some tap water causes scale deposits and/or corrosion resulting in water pump failures and poor heat transfer, leading to overheating.
+These deposits have been shown to result in water pump failures and poor heat transfer, resulting in overheating.
 If tap water is used, the mineral content in the water must be below the maximum allowable limits listed in Table 15.